araobp/android-aed/README.md

 This app is for both train data collection and inference for acoustic event detection: [code](./android)

+I reused part of [https://github.com/araobp/acoustic-features/tree/master/stm32/acoustic_feature_camera] that was written in C language by me.

 ## Training CNN

 This is a notebook for training a CNN model for musical instruments recognition: [Jypyter notebook](./keras/training.ipynb)